flowchain/devify-server/README.md

  * Modify this line: ```client.connect('ws://localhost:8000/object/5550937980d51931b3000009/send', '');``` to meet your web site URL.
 For the example above ```client.connect('ws://devify-server88de.azurewebsites.net/object/5550937980d51931b3000009/send', '');```
  * The Devify framework will generate a URI for sending the received messages, use ```ws://devify-server88de.azurewebsites.net/object/5550937980d51931b3000009/viewer``` to receive real-time messages from the server.
  * The string ```5550937980d51931b3000009``` is the device ID.
 You can modify it and give a favor string.

+## Developer Get Started

+There are several IoT server templates with different use scenraio.
+Please go to the ebook [ESP8266 over the Web: Getting started with IoT System Architecture](templates/).

 ## Contribution